ludwigm/infrastructure-graph/README.md

   -c, --cluster-stack-graph  Should the results of the stack graph be
                              clustered by service?

-  --help                     Show this message and exit.
+  -o, --output-folder TEXT   To which folder to export the generated files --help                     Show this message and exit.
 ```